Our Mission:

 And unfortunately, most meat eaters have no idea of what happens to food animals before they get to the plate.

-There is something seriously wrong with a food system where the best day of an animal’s life is the day that life is taken.
 Our purpose is to change this through consumer education, activism, and by supporting farmers who treat animals and the environment with respect.

 What’s life like for a pig, chicken, cow or calf on a factory farm?